mdfarhan01/mdfarhan01/README.md

 ###

-<p align="left">I'm an intern at TMSS ICT.<br><br>- 🔭 I’m working as an intern learning full-stack development.<br>- 📚 I'm currently learning more advanced Laravel and Vue.js.<br>- ⚡ In my free time, I like to explore new technologies and improve my problem-solving skills.</p>
+<p align="left">I'm an intern at MAK Tech Solution.<br><br>- 🔭 I’m working as an intern learning wordpress development.<br>- 📚 I'm currently learning more advanced theme and plugin development.<br>- ⚡ In my free time, I like to explore new technologies and improve my problem-solving skills.</p>

 ###